 Everything is a team effort and the three of us are in constant discussion all day about styling, shooting, angles, props etc. The three of us have worked together a LOT the past few years on both What’s Gaby Cooking editorial and advertising campaigns and by this point we’re a well oiled machine!

-We always make sure to have chocolate covered espresso beans on hand, great music, plenty of tea and shit talking 🙂
+We always make sure to have chocolate covered espresso beans on hand, great music, plenty of tea and a little gossip 🙂

 8ish hours later we wrap and have more food than we know what to do with!
 Photos are done, files are saved and the food gets divvied up between everyone on set and we all take it home!